lhartikk/GenesisH0/README.md

     Usage: genesis.py [options]

     Options:
-      -h, --helpshow this help message and exit
+      -h, --help show this help message and exit
       -t TIME, --time=TIME  the (unix) time when the genesisblock is created -z TIMESTAMP, --timestamp=TIMESTAMP
          the pszTimestamp found in the coinbase of the genesisblock